openstack/networking-midonet/specs/mitaka/router-interface-fip.rst

         // in POSTROUTING.
         [per FIP port]
         (inport) matches (fip port) -> ACCEPT
-        inport == the gateway port -> ACCEPT
+        [if default SNAT is enabled on the router] inport == the gateway port -> ACCEPT

         ----- ordering barrier